-- Git is a distributed version control system that allows you to track changes in the source code with projects of all sizes.
-It’s particularly useful in that the changes and the version history during development are not stored in a single place, but distributed among participants on the project (similarly to SVN was).
-This allows for greater speed, transparency and flexibility.
+Git is a distributed version control system that allows you to track changes in the source code with projects of all sizes.
+It’s particularly useful in that the changes and the version history during development are not stored in a single place, but distributed among participants on the project (similarly to SVN).
+This allows for greater speed, transparency, and flexibility.

-- Monit is another open-source solution, but this time, it’s made to monitor your server health.
+Monit is another open-source solution, but this time, it’s made to monitor your server’s health.
 Aside from tracking any server changes, it also lets you set up simple testing responses for commonly seen problems (e.g web page timeouts), so you don’t have to do it manually.
-There are also automatic maintenance and repair.
+There is also automatic maintenance and repair.

 Best productivity apps for students

-- Notion is an app that’s become a strong contender to Evernote.
-It’s a different kind of project management tool that puts an emphasis on task lists, document storage and scrapbooking.
+Notion is an app that’s become a strong contender to Evernote.
+It’s a different kind of project management tool that emphasizes task lists, document storage, and scrapbooking.
 With large storage, you can keep all of your notes, photos, and schedules in one place where they can be easily retrieved.
 What’s more, if you have a .edu email at your school, Notion gives you a free upgrade from the basic plan.

-- My Study Life is a cross-platform app that covers all of your student needs.
-It lets you create a daily schedule, organize tasks and subjects, take note of upcoming exams,… As an organizational tool, it works wonders with its free plan, and can completely replace a paper planner.
+My Study Life is a cross-platform app that covers all of your student needs.
+It lets you create a daily schedule, organize tasks and subjects, and take note of upcoming exams.
+As an organizational tool, it works wonders with its free plan, and can completely replace a paper planner.

 Best productivity apps for people with ADHD